Project

 That's a fair point, and I think that if you have a good CDN network with nodes in the right geographical locations then yep, you are probably absolutely right.
 I don't think that a CDN is always the best thing in all use cases though.

-RE: HTTP/3? - Added by gstrauss about 1 year ago
+RE: HTTP/3? - Added by gstrauss over 1 year ago

 But actually the biggest advantages in my opinion are improvements to security, which come from the use of UDP rather than TCP, rather than raw performance.